gmc-code/PC-Python/docs/turtle/turtle_dots.rst

 Draw_dot definition: dots at a specified location
 --------------------------------------------------

-| Adding a starting position, the centre of the dot, provides some convenience:
+| Adding a starting position, the centre of the dot, provides some convenience.
+| The turtle syntax for the ``draw_dot`` definition in below:

 .. py:function:: draw_dot(t, centre=(0, 0), size=20, color="blue")